codefresh-io/cap-docs.codefresh.io/_docs/deployment/create-application.md

 * General configuration settings
 * Advanced configuration settings

-The create application wizard guides you through the process.
+The create application wizard guides you through the process of creating an application.
 For how-to information, see [How to: Create an application](#how-to-create-an-argo-cd-application).
+For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

-After creating an application, and it is synced to the clsuter, it is displayed in the Applications dashboard.
+After creating an application and it is synced to the cluster, it is displayed in the Applications dashboard where you can track its health and deployments.

 ### Application definitions